 Connected to main campus by two trails through the campus forest, the Organic Farm is a working small-scale organic farm that serves as a learning laboratory focused on small-scale organic agriculture.
-The Farm currently produces fruit, vegetables, eggs, chickens, herbs, cut flowers, and sheep.
+The Organic Farm currently produces fruit, vegetables, eggs, chickens, herbs, cut flowers, and sheep.

 The Organic Farm as a Living Laboratory